Papr-ai/papr-open-piksa/lib/ai/memory/README.md

 ## Overview

 Papr Memory is an end-to-end RAG (Retrieval-Augmented Generation) solution that combines vector embeddings and knowledge graphs.
-This integration enables v0chat to:
+This integration enables PaprChat to:

 - Store user messages automatically
 - Retrieve relevant past conversations